IBM/cognos-dancing-dashboard/README.md

 ## Pre-requisites

-* Cognos server - Have on-prim or SaaS offering of Cognos with `admin access`.
+* Cognos server - Have on-prim or SaaS offering of Cognos.
    > Note: Cognos version should be over 11.0.05.

+* To create and upload extensions(Custom Widgets), you must have Cognos Portal Administrator or System Administrator privileges.

 # Steps